- Movies Bigg Boss Kannada Season 7 Day 39 Update - Luxury Budget Task Day 3

-A lot of harmful waste is generated during the Visarjan like the thermocol mandaps, plastic offerings like flowers, etc. The waste, thus generated, should be carefully segregated as per the guidelines given by the local governing bodies to avoid water clogging and environmental pollution.
+A lot of harmful waste is generated during the Visarjan like the thermocol mandaps, plastic offerings like flowers, etc. The waste, thus generated, should be carefully segregated as per the guidelines that are given by the local governing bodies to avoid water clogging and environmental pollution.

 If water gets clogged it becomes a comfortable breeding place for various pests like the mosquitoes and the spread of various infections and diseases would be difficult to control.

-Also, strictly do not encourage the use the idols made from plaster of paris.
+Also, strictly do not encourage the use the idols made from the plaster of paris.
 There is a reason for this.
 These idols contain metals like cadmium, lead, etc., which when immersed in water bodies get mixed with water.
 This water when used for domestic purposes interferes with the various systems of our body like the circulatory, digestive and the nervous system.

 Idols made of alum, a water purifying agent, could be bought to avoid various infections and diseases.